djrandhawa15/Markdown-Project-Working/docs/3 - zettelkasten/index.md

 ## Zettelkasten: The 'Brain Web' That Makes You Think Faster

 Rather than storing isolated notes, the **Zettelkasten** method strings ideas together, like neurons in a brain.
-When you write down a concept, you connect it to related ideas, creating an **interconnected web of knowledge**.

 ### The result?